nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 * **Document**: piece of application data enveloped with metadata like signatures and references to other documents published on a distributed network.
+* **Genesis document** the first document published on a network.

 Other terminology comes from the [Nuts Start Architecture](rfc001-nuts-start-architecture.md#nuts-start-architecture).

 ## 3. Document Format
 Documents MUST be encoded as [RFC7515 JSON Web Signature](https://tools.ietf.org/html/rfc7515).
+It can be serialized in either compact ([RFC7515 section 7.1](https://tools.ietf.org/html/rfc7515#section-7.1)) or JSON ([RFC7515 section 7.2](https://tools.ietf.org/html/rfc7515#section-7.2)) form.
+When the document data starts with an accolade (`{`) it MUST be assumed the document is serialized in JSON format, otherwise compact format MUST be assumed.

 ### 3.1.
 JWS implementation
 In addition to required header parameters as specified in RFC7515 the following requirements apply:
 * **x5c**: MUST be present and contain exactly one entry with the X.509 signing certificate associated with the private key.
   The certificate MUST have the digitalSignature and contentCommitment key usages and must be valid at time of signing.
-  The certificate SHOULD conform to RFC Certificate Structure (TODO) so other parties can validate it.
+  The certificate SHOULD conform to [RFC008 Certificate Structure](rfc008-certificate-structure.md) so other parties can validate it.
 * **alg**: MUST be one of the following algorithms: `PS256`, `PS384`, `PS512`, `ES256`, `ES384` or `ES512`.
   other algorithms SHALL NOT be used.
 * **cty**: MUST contain the type of the payload indicating how to interpret the payload encoded as string.